 Let’s start with a brief history lesson…

-A diamond begins its journey when it comes out of the mine.
+A diamond begins its journey into a piece of jewellery when it comes out of the mine.

-During the 20th century, as demand for diamonds grew around the world, original reserves ran dry and now the diamond supply chain looks rather different from what it once was pre 1900s.
+During the 20th century, as demand for diamonds grew around the world, original reserves were matched by a growing demand now the diamond supply chain looks rather different from what it once was in the 20th century.
 In Blood Diamond, De Beers was depicted as a monopolistic organisation seeking to limit the flow of diamonds into the market to keep their prices high.

 Whilst De Beers have led most of the diamond industry in the early 20th century, discoveries in Russia, Canada, and Australia led to the rise of several other diamond mining companies.
-Diamonds are now more of an oligopoly (like oil) than a monopoly.
+Diamonds are now more of an oligopoly (like oil) than a monopoly, but importantly, they do not collude to fix pricing in the same way.

 With demand rising around the world, and fewer and fewer new diamond reserves being discovered, the value of diamonds continues to steadily increase.
 This seems to be the case with most commodities, in part due to globalisation and in part due to some countries, like China, experiencing a rapid growth in their demand for fine jewellery.